 What if I need help filling out my FAFSA?

 - Help text is available and accessible for every question on the FAFSA if you apply online using FAFSA on the Web.
-You can also get free live help online at this Web site or you can use the 2016/2017 FAFSA on the Web Worksheet.

 - Contact the Federal Student Aid Information Center 1-800-4-FED-AID (1-800-433-3243) for assistance with any questions you have on either the paper or electronic FAFSA.

 Everyone must answer the drug conviction question on the FAFSA, If you are applying using FAFSA on the Web, you will be provided the electronic version of the same worksheet , call 1-800-4-FED-AID (1-800-433-3243) for help from the Federal Student Aid Information Center.